aplteam/MarkAPL/Files/MarkAPL.md

 data 1a | data 1b
 ```

-This is a minimum table in **_MarkAPL**_:
+This is a minimum table in **_MarkAPL_**:

 ```
 --------|--------
 data 1a | data 1b
 ```

-However, a one-column table can only be constructed with either a leading or a trailing un-escape pipe symbol, or both:
+Note that one-column tables can only be constructed with either a leading or a trailing un-escape pipe symbol, or both:

 ```
 One Col|